kenwals/BoWood-Audio/README.md

 - Messages inputted on the Contact form are emailed to the site owner.

-- Responsiveness display on all screen sizes.
+- Responsiveness display is experienced on all screen sizes.

 - Toasts feedback messages to the user.